-We have also moved from no regulation around how we on board, train and supervise our staff (as this has been largely employer discretion) to now regulated requirements for some training and also who can deliver this training - we have incurred new costs bringing on extra nurses to deliver this type of training.
+We have also moved from no regulation around how we on board, train and supervise our staff (as this has been largely employer discretion) to now regulated requirements for some training and also who can deliver this training - we have incurred new costs bringing on extra nurses to deliver this type of training.1

 Providers reported that incident reporting involves the following responsibilities that are essential to meet the Commission's requirements for registered providers: triage of all incident reports to ensure compliance with providers' policies and mandatory requirements; responding to and reporting of incidents; follow up of incident reports, including implementation of practice improvements, identification of trends, and development of strategies to address these trends; incident investigations, incident reviews when required; and staff and manager education.
 In addition to the above, registered providers who develop behaviour support plans or use restrictive practices are required to provide monthly reports to the Commission.
-Submissions also reported that the management of behaviour support plans and restrictive practice involves following responsibilities: approval of behaviour support plans in line with requirements; development and implementation of strategies to reduce restrictive practice; monitoring review of plans; monthly reporting of restrictive practice; and implementation for strategies to enhance awareness and drive best practice.
+Submissions also reported that the management of behaviour support plans in line with requirements; development and implementation of strategies to reduce restrictive practice; monitoring review of plans; monthly reporting of restrictive practice.2